 The Gaussian process provides a powerful tool for the distribution of functions in a stochastic statistical process, and it has gained much attention in cosmology due to its ability to reconstruct cosmological data in a model-independent manner.
 The distribution of function value is a Gaussian at each point $x$, and the reconstruction consists of a mean function with Gaussian error bands.
 The function values at different points are correlated by the covariance kernel $k(x,x')$, which depends on the hyper-parameters of $\sigma_f$ and $l$.
-The parameter $l$ represents roughly to the distance one needs to move in input space before the function value changes significantly, and $\sigma_f$ denotes typical changes in the function value~\cite{Seikel20122}.
+The parameter $l$ represents roughly to the distance one needs to be moved in the input space before the function value changes significantly, and $\sigma_f$ denotes typical changes in the function value~\cite{Seikel20122}.
+The hyper-parameters play important role in determining the error bars of observation data.
+Both of the hyper-parameters are optimized by the Gaussian process with the observed data set.
 Different Gaussian process kernels have been used for the null test in Ref.~\cite{Bengaly2022}, and the results showed that different choices for kernels of Gaussian process provided slightly more degenerate reconstruction which reduced the statistical significance of these deviations.
 The Gaussian process has been employed to make constraints on cosmological constants with SNIa observation~\cite{Yahya2014}, to probe the micro-motions of cosmic matter~\cite{Gonzalez2016}, to investigate the deceleration parameter and the duality-distance parameter~\cite{Costa2015}, to constrain cosmological mixing parameters~\cite{Mukherjee2021,holanda2013}, and to infer the Hubble constant~\cite{Verde2014,Li2016,Busti2014}.
 More recently, Zhang, {\it et al.} used Bayes factors to evaluate the differences between different kernel functions by analyzing the cosmic Chronometer data, SNIa, and Gamma Ray Burst.
 The results showed that Bayes factors indicate no significant dependence of the data on each kernel~\cite{Zhang2023}.